3.7 cm KwK 36

 The 3.7 cm KwK 36 L/45 (3.7 cm Kampfwagenkanone 36 L/45) was a German 3.7 cm cannon used primarily as the main armament of earlier variants of the German Sd.Kfz.
 141 Panzerkampfwagen III medium tank.
 It was used during the Second World War.

-It was essentially the 3.7 cm Pak 36 used as a tank gun.
+It was essentially the 3.7 cm Pak 36 modified for use in a rotating enclosed turret.

 Ammunition

 The 3.7 cm KwK 36 used the 37 x 249 mm.
 R cartridge.
 Average penetration performance established against rolled homogeneous steel armor plate laid back at 30° from the vertical.